manonja/The-Engineer-Backend-Climb/README.md

-# Top-backend-DISSS - Fundamentals of Backend Engineering: 3-Month Hands-On Curriculum
+# Fundamentals of Backend Engineering: 3-Month Hands-On Curriculum

 Welcome to the **Mastering Backend Engineering** course!
 This is a free, open-source curriculum designed to level up your programming fundamentals in **Rust**, **Elixir**, and advanced backend system design.
 If you never used Rust or Elixir, this is your opportunity.